neondatabase/website/content/docs/use-cases/saas-apps.md

 ---
 title: Neon for SaaS apps
-subtitle: Teams build SaaS faster on Neon with autoscaling, database branching and the serverless operating model.
+subtitle: Build SaaS apps faster on Neon with autoscaling, database branching, and the serverless operating model
 enableTableOfContents: true
 updatedOn: '2024-09-08T12:44:00.894Z'
 ---

-Teams building SaaS applications can accelerate development workflows and reduce operational overhead with Neon features like database branching, autoscaling, and a serverless operating model.
+Teams are accelerating development workflows and reducing operational overhead with Neon’s database branching, autoscaling, and serverless operating model.
+Learn how you can do the same.

 ## Summary

-Three features make Postgres on Neon a solid foundation for teams building SaaS applications:
+There are three key features that are helping teams develop SaaS applications faster and more efficiently with Postgres on Neon:

 <DefinitionList bulletType="check">
 Database Branching
 : Create isolated environments with production-like copies of your data and schema for testing, development, and CI/CD workflows.

 Autoscaling
-: CPU, Memory, and Storage scale up and down to match your workload.
-No more paying for resources you dont need.
+: CPU, memory, and storage automatically scale up or down to match your workload.
+Avoid paying for unused resources.

-Serverless Operating Model
+Neon's Serverless Operating Model
-: Never touch a `pg_hba.conf`, or SSH into anywhere.
-In Neon, operational work is either abstracted away or presented in an intuitive UI + API.
+: Skip managing `pg_hba.conf` files or SSH access.
+Neon simplifies operational tasks with an intuitive UI and API.
 </DefinitionList>

-**The result:**
-Teams ship faster, more efficiently, with less risk of outage during times that matter most.

-## Key Features
+## Key features

 ---

-### Database Branching
+### Database branching

 ![Database Branching](/use-cases/branching.jpg?branching)

-A branch in Neon is a copy-on-write clone of your database.
-Branches include both schema and data.
-Teams use them like git branches, for development, testing, and preview environments.
+A branch in Neon is a copy-on-write clone of your database, including both schema and data.
+Branches function like Git branches, enabling development, testing, and preview environments.

-- **Branch Creation is instant** - Independent of DB size.
-Storage is not duplicated for each branch.
+- **Instant branch creation**: Independent of database size, with no duplicated storage.
-- **Branches are cost-efficient** - One customer has a team of five developers running all dev/test/preview work through branches and pays ~$150/month.
+- **Cost-efficient branches**: One customer with a team of five developers handles all dev, test, and preview work through branches, spending ~$150/month.
-- **Branch compute can scale to zero when idle** - to further reduce cost.
+- **Idle branch computes scale to zero**: Further reducing costs.

-How branches can be used to increase development velocity:
+How branches boost development velocity:

 <DefinitionList bulletType="check">
-Onboard Faster, Keep Collaboration in Sync
+Onboard faster and keep in sync
-: Give each developer on your team their own branch for local development.
-They can use [branch reset](/docs/introduction/point-in-time-restore) to instantly restore and catch up with the latest changes.
+: You can give each developer their own branch for local development.
+Developers can use [branch reset](/docs/introduction/point-in-time-restore) to instantly restore and sync with the latest changes.

-Faster feature Development and code review
+Accelerate feature development and code reviews
-: Use automation to give each git branch or Pull Request a corresponding database branch.
-This can be done with automation tools like GitHub Actions, or more easily as part of an integration:
+: Automate branch creation for each Git branch or pull request.
+Use tools like GitHub Actions or Neon's integrations:
-: - [Neon GitHub integration](/docs/guides/neon-github-integration) - An easier way to create a branch for every PR.
+: - [Neon GitHub Integration](/docs/guides/neon-github-integration): Easily create a branch for every PR.
-: - [Neon Vercel Integration](/docs/guides/vercel) - Create and integrate a branch into every Vercel Preview deployment.
+: - [Neon Vercel Integration](/docs/guides/vercel): Create and integrate a branch into every Vercel preview deployment.

-Better Testing and CI/CD
+Enhance testing and CI/CD
-: Deploy confidently by using branches to run your test suite on an exact copy of your production database.
-Shave minutes off every test run with instant branch creation.
+: Run test suites on exact copies of your production database using branches.
+Save time with instant branch creation, shaving minutes off every test run.
 </DefinitionList>

 ---